jolan99/F-DARP/README.md

 ### How do I generate new scenarios ?
 1) Go to src/data_generator.py
-2) Chose the following parameters : number of only drivers, only passengers, mainly drivers and mainly passengers,
+2) Chose the following parameters : number of only drivers, only passengers, mainly drivers and mainly passengers, and the size of the geographical area (maximum number of possible stops)
+3) You can chose also the number of scenarios to generate with those settings, and if you want to set a seed.
+4) Once the parameters are chosen, execute the file.